BeepFixer/NanoProm/README.md

 Depending on the board used, you can supply either 3.3V or 5V from the board.

 ## Wires
-I used pin headers on the Xbox, both boards, and the SOIC8 to DIP8 adapter, together with 10 cm female-to-female Dupont wires that connect to the male headers, as shown in these photos.
+I use pin headers on the Xbox, both boards, and the SOIC8 to DIP8 adapter, together with 10 cm female-to-female Dupont wires that connect to the male headers, as shown in these photos.

 ![Xbox_Example](images/IMG_20260323_121435.jpg)
 ![24c02_Example](images/24c02adapterwired.JPG)

-However, the specific method is not critical - the connections themselves are what matter.
+However, this specific method of using pinheaders and dupont cables is not critical - the connections themselves are what matter.

-You can also solder wires directly from the board to the LPC if preferred.
+You can also solder wires directly from your Arduino board directly to the LPC if preferred.

-Keep the wires relatively short, as longer wires increase the chance of connection issues or failure.
+Just make sure to keep the wires relatively short, as longer wires increase the chance of connection issues or failure.

 ---

 # Arduino Setup

+Firstly, I want to emphasize that I started writing NanoProm's firmware because I was completely stuck trying to get my Nano clone to work with Ryzee119’s ArduinoProm.

+NanoProm is essentially the result of me:
+* Initially not fully understanding Arduino IDE
+* Being stuck with a CH340 clone board
+* A lot of trial and error
+* Being stubborn

+I also want to emphasize that I greatly appreciate what Ryzee119 created!
+If I had not started with a clone board, I likely would never have gone down the route of building something myself.

-Firstly, NanoProm's firmware was written because I could not get my Nano clone to work with ArduinoProm.
-This is my first attempt at both C++ and Python, so the whole thing is essentially the result of a lot of trial and error, plenty of help from ChatGPT, and a lot of testing and re-testing.
+Also, this is literally my first attempt at both C++ and Python, and - yes - I needed plenty of help from ChatGPT, along with a lot of testing and re-testing to get it working (not to mention, as usual, fixing the dozens of mistakes ChatGPT inevitably makes).
+By that point, I started adding small helper features and quality-of-life improvements, which eventually evolved into the menu-driven approach and now NanoProm.

-In the end, it very much falls into the category of "it works on my computer" and "it works with the specific clone I have in my hand".
+In the end, it very much falls into the category of "it works on my computer" and "it works with the specific two clones I have in my hand".

-I was actually expecting to fall back to ArduinoProm for the Pro Micro, but NanoProm ended up working very nicely on both boards, which hopefully means it will also work with whatever Arduino clone you are using.
+I was actually expecting to fall back to ArduinoProm for the Pro Micro, but NanoProm ended up working very nicely on both boards, which hopefully means it will also work with whatever Arduino (clone) you are using.

 For reference, **the Nano** I used was sold as:
-"Nano 3.0 Mini Type-C USB With the bootloader compatible Nano controller for Arduino CH340 USB driver 16MHz ATMEGA328PB"
+_"Nano 3.0 Mini Type-C USB With the bootloader compatible Nano controller for Arduino CH340 USB driver 16MHz ATMEGA328PB"_

 The **Pro Micro** I used was sold as:
-"Pro Micro ATmega32U4 5V 16MHz Replace ATmega328 For Arduino TYPE-C With 2 Row Pin Header for Leonardo Mini USB Interface Pro"
+_"Pro Micro ATmega32U4 5V 16MHz Replace ATmega328 For Arduino TYPE-C With 2 Row Pin Header for Leonardo Mini USB Interface Pro"_

-I am not linking to specific AliExpress listings, as these tend to appear and disappear frequently.
-The descriptions above are provided so you know what was tested.
+I am not linking to specific AliExpress listings, as Arduino clone listings on AliExpress or eBay tend to appear and disappear frequently.
+The descriptions above are provided so you know exactly what was tested, but even if I were to purchase the same item again, there is a high chance of receiving a different variant.

+One identifier you can use is the Atmel chip on the board, such as the Pro Micro variant (MEGA32U4 / Leonardo) or the Nano variant (MEGA328PB / CH340-based).
+However, this is still hit and miss, as product photos often do not match what you actually receive.

+The good news is that you can likely just go for the cheapest option - in my case both were under 2 euro, so you will not break the bank being stubborn haha.

 ---

-## Software Setup: CH340 Driver
+## Software Setup: CH340 Driver (Nano specific)

 Check your computer's Device Manager and see if your Nano clone appears correctly under "Ports (COM & LPT)".

-In many cases, it will not show up properly by default, and you will need to install the appropriate drivers.
+In many cases, it will not show up properly by default, and you will need to install the appropriate drivers!

 If you do not see it listed, as shown in the image below: